molily/molily.de/_posts/2020-11-21-testing-angular.md

 Last but not least, we test the reset feature.
 The user can enter a new count into a form field (test id `reset-input`) and click on the reset button (test id `reset-button`) to set the new count.

+<aside class="margin-note">Fill out form</aside>

-Cypress does not have a dedicated method to fill out a form field.
-A Cypress chainer has a generic method for sending keys to an element that is keyboard-interactable: `type`.
+The Cypress Chainer has a generic method for sending keys to an element that is keyboard-interactable: `type`.

 To enter text into the form field, we pass a string to the `type` method.